FreedomBen/breakout71/Readme.md

 casually (it's quite easy to reproduce, though).
 I wouldn't do that because it's mind-numbingly dull, but still I'm not sure this kind of play is intended or if it should even be allowed.
-- Combo balancing – one thing that makes the best strategy overly dominant is the way combo resets abruptly with everything other than Compound Interest, which pairs exceptionally well to Coin Magnet (which is in itself instrumental to scoring high).
-If the other combos would scale down accordingly (i.e. 1 coin less when you hit the walls/ceiling/puck – or at least drop some percentage, but not all of the combo at once).
-This would instantly make many more strategies and combinations viable, because right now it doesn't make much sense to pair Compound Interest to any other combo perks (except in very specific circumstances).

 # Game engine features